 To help students understand the duties of a president, use the following activities.

 Balancing the Budget

 This is a favorite from the unit.
 There are two different versions of this: a country version and a classroom version.
 In both, students are given money and must decide how much to give to each group.
 Then you can follow up with a writing activity where the students need to articulate why they chose certain groups over others.
 Opinion writing- Boom!

 Next, students discuss what makes a good leader.
-Students will write about a person who they believe would make a good leader for their "cabinet" or for another leadership position in the country.
+There are several options for this activity.
+The goal is to get kids to think about how the president has to choose other important leaders for our country.
+The simplest option is to choose a person they know who they believe would make a good leader for their "cabinet" or for another leadership position in the country.